A Familiar Face in Every Story

 Frames from the books.
 Each Stranger appearance is rendered as a real moment in a real life, because that is what we believe He is.

-Book Four · David
+Book One · David

 The Stranger on the Hilltop